Monday Morning MIL: Warriors snap Lunas’ eight-year, 46-game league winning streak | Maui Now

 The Lunas’ winning streak started with a 42-0 win over King Kekaulike on Oct.
 21, 2016.
 The last time the Lunas lost an MIL game was on Oct.
 15, 2016, when Baldwin pulled out a 19-13 triumph.

-Covering eight years, it is second in duration in league history behind the 164-game, 14-year MIL streak that belonged to the Lahainaluna girls basketball team.
-That streak went from 2007-20 and that team was coached by Todd Rickard, Dean Rickard’s younger brother.
+Covering eight years, it is second in duration in league history behind the 164-game, 13-year MIL streak that belonged to the Lahainaluna girls basketball team.
+That streak went from 2007-19 and that team was coached by Todd Rickard, Dean Rickard’s younger brother.

 Hong, who had to convince his parents to let him play football as a senior, said the entire KSM team knew how much the game meant to Casco.